robamu-org/tmtccmd/docs/cfdp.rst

    The PDU(s) will be returned as a :py:class:`spacepackets.cfdp.pdu.file_data.FileDataPdu` instance(s).
 3. Generate an EOF PDU be sent to a remote CFDP entity.
-   The PDU will be returnedf as a :py:class:`spacepackets.cfdp.pdu.eof.EofPdu` instance.
+   The PDU will be returned as a :py:class:`spacepackets.cfdp.pdu.eof.EofPdu` instance.

+If this is an unacknowledged transfer with no transaction closure, the file transfer will be done after these steps.
+In any other case:

+**Unacknowledged transfer with requested closure**

+4. A Finished PDU will be awaited, for example one generated using :py:class:`spacepackets.cfdp.pdu.finished.FinishedPdu`.

+**Acknowledged transfer**

+4. A EOF ACK packet will be awaited, for example one generated using :py:class:`spacepackets.cfdp.pdu.ack.AckPdu`.
+5. A Finished PDU will be awaited, for example one generated using :py:class:`spacepackets.cfdp.pdu.finished.FinishedPdu`.
+6. A Finished PDU ACK packet will be sent to the remote CFDP entity.

 CFDP destination entity
 ------------------------